moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Namespace and Track Name: The track this object belongs to.

-* Group Sequence: The object is a member of the indicated group
+* Group ID: The object is a member of the indicated group ID
 {{model-group}} within the track.

-* Object Sequence: The order of the object within the group.
-The sequence starts at 0, increasing sequentially for each object within the group.
+* Object ID: The order of the object within the group.
+The IDs starts at 0, increasing sequentially for each object within the group.

 * Object Send Order: An integer indicating the object send order